afsc-assessments/ebswp_2023/doc/EBSpollock.md

 #### Changes in the data

-   1. The 2018 NMFS bottom-trawl survey (BTS) biomass and abundance at age estimates were included.
+   1. The 2019 NMFS bottom-trawl survey (BTS) biomass and abundance at age estimates were included.

-   2. The 2018 NMFS acoustic-trawl survey (ATS) biomass and abundance were included (using mainly samples from the BTS survey for age-length keys)
+   2. The 2018 NMFS acoustic-trawl survey (ATS) age composition data were updated using samples from the ATS survey (in last year's assessment the age-length key was mainly composed of samples from the BTS)

-   2. The 2018 opportunistic acoustic data from vessels (AVO) conducting the bottom trawl survey was used as an added index of pollock biomass in mid- water.
+   2. The 2019 opportunistic acoustic data from vessels (AVO) conducting the bottom trawl survey was used as an added index of pollock biomass in mid- water.

-   2. Observer data for catch-at-age and average weight-at-age from the 2016 fishery were finalized and included.
+   2. Observer data for catch-at-age and average weight-at-age from the 2018 fishery were finalized and included.

-   2. Total catch as reported by NMFS Alaska Regional office was updated and included through 2018.
+   2. Total catch as reported by NMFS Alaska Regional office was updated and included through 2019.

 ### Changes in the assessment methods

+There were some changes to the assessment model.
+We added the facility to incorporate a full time and age varying matrix of natural mortality rates to be specified (previously we used a time-constant vector of natural-mortality-at-age).

-There were no changes to the assessment model.
-An example application of  a spatial temporal model for  creating an alternative index (including the broader region of the northern Bering Sea (NBS) was developed and presented as a sensitivity).
+We contineud to refine treatment of survey data via spatial-temporal models for  creating an alternative index including the broader region of the northern Bering Sea.
+Additionally, we applied the VAST model to age-specific data to derive alternative estimates of age composition data for
+the bottom-trawl survey.

 ## Summary of EBS pollock results